frnrbt/ondorse-home/index.md

     features:
       - title: One customizable platform for end-to-end business verification
         content: >
-          Ondorse is a smart platform aggregating multiple sources of information and services in one product designed to streamline your onboarding and monitoring workflows.
+          Ondorse is a smart platform orchestrating compliance services in one product empowering businesses to streamline their onboarding and monitoring workflows.
         image_alt: lorem-ipsum
         actions: []
         type: feature_item